Jack Suwinski Player Props: Pirates vs. Cubs

-On Tuesday, Jack Suwinski (.676 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.313 batting average in his past 10 games), take on starter Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Mets.
+In his most recent game, he reached base in all four of his plate appearances (2-for-2 with two home runs and two RBI) against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs